SNStatComp/RobotTool/README.md

 ## Installation
 - Install [node.js](https://nodejs.org/en/) and a modern browser (Mozilla Firefox or Google Chrome)
-- Download the RobotTool, unzip it, and run from the command line in the extracted folder:
+- Download the RobotTool, unzip it, and in the extracted folder run from the command line:
 ```bash
   $ npm install
 ```